Skip to content

 Accessibility and clarity

 The figures are published in Nyt from Danmarks Statistik.
-The statistics is published in StatBank Denmark under Agricultural accounts statistics.
-Furthermore the numbers are published in an annual publicationpublication on agricultural accounts statistics.
+The statistics is published in StatBank Denmark under Agricultural and horticultural economy.
 More information is available on the statistics subject page.

 Read more about accessibility and clarity